 Read all the critiques with an open mind.
 Don’t make snap judgments in the moment.
 Let it rest for a few days.
 Then revisit the critiques.
 Ask clarifying questions of your beta readers.
 Then summarize what you’ve learned by taking notes.

 If a critique really doesn’t ring true, go with your gut.
 Find the balance between embracing feedback and trusting yourself.

 Then gather your notes, roll up your sleeves and start editing.

 Don’t forget to thank your beta readers.
 They’ve saved you from embarrassment.

 Chandi Wyant is a world traveler and a college history instructor.
 She is currently working on a travel memoir about her 40-day solo pilgrimage in Italy.
 She also offers travel planning services to Italy and retreats in Italy.
 On her website she posts articles about traveling and expat life.
-If you write about these topics, she would be happy to hear from you about a guest post.

 Thanks for sharing your experience and advice, Chandi.
 If you’d like to learn more about beta readers, check out these links:

 Image courtesy of Master isolated images at FreeDigitalPhotos.net